‘Jeopardy!’ Host Says He’ll Fight Pancreatic Cancer

 Last week Alex Trebek, popular host of the game show “Jeopardy!” for almost 35 years, announced to fans that he has stage 4 pancreatic cancer.
 In his brief, one-minute announcement on the Jeopardy! stage, an upbeat Trebek told fans he plans to fight the disease, adding, “I have to beat it, because under the terms of my contract, I have to host Jeopardy! for three more years.”

 Pancreatic cancer often is not diagnosed until it is at stage 4, when chances of survival are extremely low.
-“We don’t have great screening tests for pancreatic cancer,” Dr. Miller says.
+There aren't currently any great screening tests for pancreatic cancer.
 Better screening tests would allow the cancer to be found earlier, when the cancer could still be at a curable stage.
 Such a test is currently the focus of many clinical trials.

-Catching pancreatic cancer early generally only happens if someone has a genetic syndrome that shows they may be a candidate for the disease, according to Dr. Miller.
-In these people, “we can do extensive screening, which may catch the disease at an earlier stage.”
+Catching pancreatic cancer early generally only happens if someone has a genetic syndrome that shows they may be a candidate for the disease.
+In these people, extensive screening can be done, which may catch the disease at an earlier stage.

 Find Your Perfect Match